 You can also use GroupWise Monitor to trace the path a message would take between two domains.
-See Section 61.3.1, "Link Trace Report," on page 1002.
+See "Link Trace Report" on page 931 and "Tracing a Link at the Monitor Web Console" on page 950.

-10.2.6 Viewing the Indirect Links Passing through a Domain
+Viewing the Indirect Links Passing through a Domain